Lorydima/Lorydima/README.md

 # 💫 About Me:
 Hi, I'm Lorydima (for coding my nickname is **LDM Dev**) and I am passionate about coding.

-I love programming software, mobile apps and websites
+I love programming software and websites

 My Favourite programming language is: **Python**